kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0117 Flight and duty limitations and rest requirements  flightcrew members.md

 ### §117.3   Definitions.

-In addition to the definitions in §§1.1 and 110.2 of this chapter, the following definitions apply to this part.
+In addition to the definitions in §[[Volume 1/A Definitions and general requirements/0001 Definitions and abbreviations.md#§1.1   General definitions.|§1.1]] and 110.2 of this chapter, the following definitions apply to this part.
 In the event there is a conflict in definitions, the definitions in this part control for purposes of the flight and duty limitations and rest requirements of this part.

 *Acclimated* means a condition in which a flightcrew member has been in a theater for 72 hours or has been given at least 36 consecutive hours free from duty.